paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-048-financial-institutions-regulatory-improvement.md

 ## § 4809.
 “Plain language” requirement for Federal banking agency rules
 **(a) In general** Each Federal banking agency shall use plain language in all proposed and final rulemakings published by the agency in the Federal Register after January 1, 2000.

-**(b) Report** Not later than March 1, 2001, each Federal banking agency shall submit to the Congress a report that describes how the agency has complied with subsection (a) of this section.
+**(b) Report** Not later than March 1, 2001, each Federal banking agency shall submit to the Congress a report that describes how the agency has complied with subsection (a).

 **(c) Definition** For purposes of this section, the term “Federal banking agency” has the meaning given that term in [section 1813 of this title](./chapter-016-federal-deposit-insurance-corporation.md#section-1813).